The Irish Survey of Student Engagement respects and protects your privacy.

 The Irish Survey of Student Engagement is intended to ensure that students’ own perspectives on your experience of higher education are used to inform practice and policy in Irish higher education.
 Results are used mainly to inform enhancement and improvement activities within institutions, but national policy discussions will also be informed by the data.

 A national pilot was conducted in 2013 and full surveys have been undertaken since 2014.
 The survey has been planned and developed by a partnership involving the Higher Education Authority, higher education institutions and student representatives.

 HOW WILL THE INFORMATION BE USED?

 Your responses will be used for research purposes only.
 Your participation in this research, together with your individual responses to the questions, will be kept strictly confidential in the resulting database.
 The results of this research will be anonymous, statistical information only, and we can assure you that you will NOT be identifiable in any published results.
+Data that could be used to identify individuals (for example, student ID, date of birth) are removed before any results are returned to institutions or the national project.
+This means that only anonymised data is used for analysis.
+Institutions will make use of this anonymous data to explore the experiences of different groups of students (for example, studying different subjects / full-time or part-time students) to inform actions to improve the experience of their students.
 We can assure you that any information you provide during this research will NOT be used for marketing, nor will we sell or pass on your information to any third party.

 RESULTS OF THE SURVEY